googleapis/google-cloud-go/CONTRIBUTING.md

 #### GCP Setup

-To run the integrations tests, creation and configuration of two projects in the Google Developers Console is required: one specifically for Firestore integration tests, and another for all other integration tests.
-We'll refer to these projects as "general project" and "Firestore project".
+To run the integrations tests, creation and configuration of three projects in the Google Developers Console is required: one specifically for Firestore integration tests, one specifically for Bigtable integration tests, and another for all other integration tests.
+We'll refer to these projects as "general project", "Bigtable project" and "Firestore project".

-After creating each project, you must [create a service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount) for each project.
+After creating Firestore and general project, you must [create a service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount) for each project.
 Ensure the project-level **Owner** [IAM role](https://console.cloud.google.com/iam-admin/iam/project) role is added to each service account.
 During the creation of the service account, you should